haymant/aggo/README.md

 - Files with these extensions are recognized as `json` via `configurationDefaults`.
 - Each file type has a webview-based custom editor entry (placeholder UI).
 - Right-click (Explorer context) supports "Open with Aggo ...
 Editor" via commands.
+ - Right-click (Editor context) includes "Aggo: Infer Schema from JSON" when an open file's language is `json` or `jsonc`.
+This infers a schema from the current document, creates a `*.schema` file in the same folder and opens it with the Aggo Schema Editor.
+ - Right-click (Editor context) includes "Aggo: Infer Schema from JSON" and "Aggo: Validate against JSON Schema" when an open file's language is `json` or `jsonc`.
+The inference command creates a `*.schema` file in the same folder and opens it with the Aggo Schema Editor, while the validation command will prompt you to choose a `.schema` in the workspace and show validation issues in the Problems panel.
 - Placeholder editors are built with React + radix-ui (shadcn/radix-ui style) and show an editor/preview tab.
  - React 19 and Tailwind CSS are used for webview UI (Tailwind processed via Vite/PostCSS), providing a modern dev experience.